pankajupadhyay29/api-mocker/ReadMe.md

 - `mode or -m: (default:mix)` -
   It can take any of the three values mock|record|mix

-  mock: mock all the request no need to call actual api
+  `mock`: mock all the request no need to call actual API

-  record: always return response from actual api and create cache for future mocking
+  `record`: always return response from actual API and create a cache for future mocking

-  mix: Call the actual api and return actual response except error code passed as mockedError
+  `mix`: Call the actual API and return actual response except error code passed as `mockedError`

 - `dataPath or -d: (default:./data.json)` -
   path for the mock data, it should be a valid data file.
-  For first time just specify the path and mock will be created at that location.
+  For the first time just specify the path and mock will be created at that location.
-  For running in mock mode there must be pre populated mock data.
+  For running in mock mode there must be pre-populated mock data.

 - `--cors` -
   use this to enable cors header for all origin, methods and headers

 - `allowOrigin` -
-  provide string to be used in response header 'Access-Control-Allow-Origin'
+  provide a string to be used in response header 'Access-Control-Allow-Origin'

 - `allowMethods` -
-  provide string to be used in response header 'Access-Control-Allow-Methods'
+  provide a string to be used in response header 'Access-Control-Allow-Methods'

 - `allowHeaders` -
-  provide string to be used in response header 'Access-Control-Allow-Headers'
+  provide a string to be used in response header 'Access-Control-Allow-Headers'

 - `sslKey` -
-  provide string to be used as Key for https server, https server will be created only if both key and certificates are provided
+  provide a string to be used as Key for https server, https server will be created only if both key and certificates are provided

 - `sslCert` -
-  provide string to be used as Certificate for https server
+  provide a string to be used as Certificate for https server

 - `keyFile` -
-  provide pat for Key file to be used for https server
+  provide pat for the Key file to be used for https server

 - `certFile` -
   provide pat for Certificate file to be used for https server